bhas/HYF-exercises/javascript1/week4/warmup.md

-# Warmup exercises
+# Warm-up Exercises
 > [!IMPORTANT]
 > These warm-up exercises are designed to ease you into the material.
 You don't need to complete all of them; instead, choose 1-2 sections that interest you and work on those.
-When you're ready for more challenging tasks, proceed to the [regular exercises](link to thingy).
+When you're ready for more challenging tasks, proceed to the [Level 1 exercises](./level1.md).

 ## Variables & Scope